levilucio/EARS-CTRL-light/README.md

     `your_repo_root/code/languages`

-8. Compile the gxw language, if necessary
+8. Compile the gxw language, if necessary.

 9. Enjoy EARS-CTRL!